AbhishekPednekar84/personal-blog-site/content/pythonic-dictionaries.md

 ```

 ### Emulate a switch statement with dictionaries
-Unlike languages like C# and Java, Python does not provide a `switch` statement out of the box.
-A `switch` statement is essentially a cleaner representation of an `if-elif-else` block and has a "fall-through" for each block with a `break` statement.
+Unlike languages such as C# and Java, Python does not provide a `switch` statement out of the box.
+A `switch` statement is essentially a cleaner representation of an `if-elif-else` block containing a "fall-through" for each block with a `break` statement.
 We can however, use a Python dictionary combined with a `get()` (for the `default` case in a `switch` statement) to obtain a `switch` like representation.

 ```
 >>> def f1_teams(random_team):